 If you select an output node, various panels on the right side of the window can be used to alter the output nodes' behavior.

-Still in the 'Answers' panel, you can specify if an output node can be revisited or not in the 'Resume Prompts' section.
+Still in the 'Output' node panel, you can specify if an output node can be revisited or not in the 'Resume Prompts' section.
 Revisitability has to do with interruptions, for example situations where your bot has asked a question to the user and the user responds with a request for clarification, switches topic, or simply responds in a way that is not understood.
 Click here for a practical example of this.

 Let's look at an example: